Group Leader Profiles

 Physics

-PD Dr. Eberhard Goering
+Prof. Dr. Eberhard Goering

 Senior Scientist in the Keimer Department at the Max Planck Institute for Solid-State-Research (MPI-FKF)